 This redirects you to GitHub.
 Enter your credentials to continue.

 You’ll be redirected back to CloudCannon to pick a repository to connect.
-If you don’t have one for this website, create a new one in GitHub and refresh this page.

 Any existing files on your website will be replaced with the contents of the selected repository.
 Click Backup and Sync to continue, or exit the page to cancel the process.